 A unique community-based initiative created by NCAC that allows members and Non-members to donate new or fairly used unwanted items (clothes, bicycles, toys, tools) to a family that will put them to good use and keep their useful life is extended.

-- Ontario Marks Fire Prevention Week 2019Ontario's Office of the Fire Marshal and Emergency Management is encouraging families to plan and practice their home fire escape plans as part of Fire Prevention Week 2019.
+- Ontario Marks Carbon Monoxide Awareness Week 2019Ontario's Office of the Fire Marshal and Emergency Management is encouraging families to install and test their carbon monoxide (CO) alarms as part of Carbon Monoxide Awareness Week 2019.

 - How to Become a Confident SpeakerTips on how to build your confidence when presenting or interviewing.